flying-turtle-tech/FlexJet-Interview/README.md

 - [ ] Add delightful animations as fit
 - [ ] Add an app icon
 - [ ] Fix main flights page disappearing cards when refreshing.
+- [ ] Fix tabs icons to match designs exactly.
+- [ ] Add Swift Linter/Formatter so that code is all formatted the same throughout

+### Future updates that require backend updates
 - [ ] Automatic background token refresh.
-(Requires backend update)
+- [ ] Make the Plus button on flights page add a flight.
+- [ ] Create pages for other tabs.
+(Favorites, Contracts, Profile)